 Fun Facts

-- Last and Largest of Armored Dinosaurs: Being around 33feet (10 meters) long, it was the largest of the armored dinosaurs.
+- Last and Largest of Armored Dinosaurs: Being around 33 feet (10 meters) long, it was the largest of the armored dinosaurs.

 - Dug Up By Farm Hands: The paleontologist Barnum Brown found a specimen in 1910 and paid local ranchers to dig it up for him.
 When he returned a year later, the ranchers had excavated 1180 cubic yards of sandstone, mostly by hand.